-The process of determining how much money a prospective home purchaser will be eligible to borrow before application.
+The process of determining how much money a prospective homebuyer will be eligible to borrow before application.

 The interest rates that banks charge to their preferred customers.

 The amount borrowed or remaining unpaid.
-Also, that part of the monthly payment that decreases the outstanding balance of a mortgage.
+Also, that part of the monthly payment that reduces the outstanding balance of a mortgage.

 Private Mortgage Insurance